dcaste/acf-slideshow/README.md

 # acf-slideshow
-A basic slideshow code for Wordress Gutenberg using Advanced Custom Fields and slick.js
+A basic slideshow code to use in Wordress Gutenberg using Advanced Custom Fields and slick.js